onyx-lang/onyx/docs/builtins.md

 This type represents the value given by the `#callsite` expression.
 In practice, you will never use this type because you will just do something like: `f :: (site := #callsite)`

 - `any` -
 This type represents any value.
 It does this by using a data pointer and a type expression.
-Using the `builtin.type_info` package, you can introspect that type expression to retrieve data about the type, and from there reconstruct how to use the data pointer.
+Using the `runtime.info` package, you can introspect that type expression to retrieve data about the type, and from there reconstruct how to use the data pointer.
 See `conv.onyx` for how this works with `printf`.

 - `Code` -
 This is a dummy type that represents the type of a `#unquote {}` block.
 It is used when passing code around to macros or procedures, i.e. `f :: macro (body: Code)`